🚀 Check out my $1,000,000 journey!

 Don’t forget to check out the previous article and the repository if you want to find out more application/project ideas.

 Also, if the information from this article and from the repo was useful to you in any way, make sure you give it a star 🌟; this way others can find it and benefit too!
-Thank you! emoji-smiley
+Thank you! :smiley:

 Do you have any suggestions on how we could improve this project overall?
 Let us know!
 We’d love to hear your feedback!